Cyber-Scholar/CTF_Writeups/UTCTF2025/Trapped_In_Plain_Sight_1/README.md

 1. There is a `flag.txt` file that we need to read
 2. Only the `noaccess` user can read the file

-Since only the `noaccess` user could read the flag and I couldn't do "horizontal privilege escalation" AKA login as `noaccess`, I started to look for an executable that has a setuid of the `noaccess` user.
+Since only the `noaccess` user could read the flag and I couldn't login as `noaccess`, I started to look for an executable that has a setuid of the `noaccess` user.

 ---